 An example is the simple game of UNO, where there are multiple decision-makers, known as players, who have a set of strategies or actions that they can perform, which results in a set of outcomes of the game.
 Players get payoffs based on different outcomes.

 For example, if the player's last card is 7 of red, and the person playing before him changes the color to something else, the game's outcome will change.
 However, if the color remains red, the player wins the game.

 59. Which one is more accurate – supervised learning or unsupervised learning?

 Supervised learning techniques learn from past experiences and data, that's why they are more trustworthy and accurate.
 Supervised learning techniques learn from past experiences and data, that's why they are more trustworthy and accurate.
 Supervised learning techniques learn from past experiences and data, that’s why they are more trustworthy and accurate.
 The supervised learning technique is considered more accurate because the output is already known.
 Hence we can train the model and improve it using the labeled data.

 60. What are intelligent agents?

-For Intelligent systems with AI, the user input is taken through sensors like cameras or microphones, and the agent output is delivered through actuators, like a computer screen or speakers.
-A good example is a virtual assistant Alexa, which takes input through microphones and delivers output through the speaker.
+For Intelligent systems with AI, the user input is taken through sensors like cameras or microphones, and the agent output is delivered through actuators like a computer screen or speakers.
+A good example is the virtual assistant Alexa, which takes input through microphones and delivers output through the speaker.
 Read more.